|

 course!
 Why?
 Well, maybe, because we find it just so

-a necessary condition of proper exploitation as well.
+necessary condition of proper exploitation as well.
 A pre-requisite, not a co-requisite.
-Think
+Think about

-and timeliness into one entity and we have added a new entity for operating
+into one entity and we have added a new entity for operating expense as an

 Previously we drew both subordination and